Toni Anderson Missing: Family ‘Worried Sick’ About Young Woman Who Vanished After Being Stopped By Police

 — CeeZy (@_ImCait) January 16, 2017

-A candlelight vigil was held for Toni Thursday night at Risen Savior Lutheran Church in Wichita, organized by Toni’s parents who are staying with friends in the area in order to be closer to the police investigation into Toni’s disappearance.
+A candlelight vigil was held for Toni Thursday night at Risen Savior Lutheran Church in Wichita, organized by Toni’s parents who are staying with friends in the area to be closer to the police investigation into Toni’s disappearance.

 Around 50 people have gathered together for a prayer vigil for Wichitan, Toni Anderson. pic.twitter.com/2WKwOsni8J